vruusmann/blog/_posts/2014-05-12-testing_pmml_applications.md

   @Test
   public void evaluateDecisionTreeIris() throws Exception {
-    // Abstract class ArchiveBatch can be instantiated as an anonymous inner class Batch batch = new ArchiveBatch("DecisionTree", "Iris"){};
+    // The ArchiveBatch class is abstract, and needs to be instantiated as an anonymous inner class Batch batch = new ArchiveBatch("DecisionTree", "Iris"){};

     List<MapDifference<FieldName, ?>> differences = BatchUtil.difference(batch, 1.e-6, 1.e-6);